-- a.
+- 2. REQUIREMENTS; PEMITS, FEES & PENALTIES - a.
 The raising/keeping of hens shall be permitted on all single-family detached single family residential zoning lots containing a minimum of six thousand (6,000) square feet as an accessory use. - b.
-A maximum of eight (8) hens shall be permitted. - c.
+A maximum of eight (8) four (4) hens shall be permitted. - c.
 All hens shall be kept within a coop consisting of a covered enclosure/structure with an attached covered/enclosed outdoor area to prevent hens from encroaching onto neighboring properties. - d.
-An outdoor area a minimum of ten (10) square feet per hen will be required and a maximum of two hundred (200) total square feet will be permitted for both the covered enclosure / structure and outdoor area.
+An outdoor area a minimum of ten (10) square feet per hen will be required and a maximum of two hundred (200) one hundred fifty (150) total square feet will be permitted for both the covered enclosure / structure and outdoor area.
 The total height of a coop may not exceed seven (7) feet. - e.
-All enclosures/structures shall be located a minimum of ten feet (10') from all lot lines. - f.
+All enclosures/structures shall be located a minimum of ten feet (10') twenty feet (20) from all lot lines. - f.
 All hens and enclosures/structures shall be kept/located in the rear yard only. - g.
 All areas where hens are kept shall be clean and well maintained on a daily basis, with little to no accumulation of waste.
-In addition, all areas where hens are kept shall not produce or cause odors that are detectable on adjacent properties. - h.
+In addition, all areas where hens are kept shall not produce or cause odors that are detectable on adjacent properties.
+All electrical appurtenances shall be UL Listed and clearly labeled. - h.
 All chicken coops shall require an approved 6-foot screening barrier, located on 3 (three) sides of the coop, within 5 feet from the coop and consisting of a solid privacy fence or 6-foot high arborvitae spaced in zig-zag pattern as not to allow any portion of the coop to be seen.
-As an alternative, perimeter fencing around the entire yard - six (6) foot high fence shall satisfy the screening requirement.
+As an alternative, Perimeter fencing six foot high, privacy/solid fencing shall be required around the entire yard - six (6) foot high fence shall satisfy the screening requirement.

 - i.
 Humane conditions are to be maintained year round. - j.
 Roosters are prohibited. - k.
 Slaughtering is prohibited. - I. No other poultry, including but not limited to geese, ducks and turkeys shall be kept on the property. - m.
 An initial hen permit shall be required for approval of hens, coops, and required fencing or screening.
 Permit application shall be authorized by owner of property.
 Permit authorizes City staff to inspect property for compliance when deemed necessary.
-Permit approval is required prior to obtaining hens. - n.
+Permit approval is required prior to obtaining hens.
+Privacy fence shall be installed prior to construction of the coop. - n.
 A hen permit issued by the City with a one-time fee of twenty five dollars (\$25.00) shall be required.
-A renewal permit shall be required each year thereafter, with no additional fee or building inspection required. - o.
-A hen permit issued under this article shall be revoked upon the commission of three (3) violations within a period of twelve (12) months. - p.
+A renewal permit/registration shall be required each year thereafter, with no an additional fee of \$10.00 or building inspection required. - A hen permit issued under this article shall be revoked upon the commission of three (3) violations within a period of twelve (12) months.
+Any revoked property shall not be granted a permit for one year. - p.
 Sales of egg(s) or hen(s) or anything related to chicken keeping are not allowed. - q.
 On or prior to May 1, 2021 all nonconforming properties must be brought into conformance with the keeping of hens regulations of this article.
 This period is for all purposes deemed an appropriate amortization period for each and every nonconforming property presently located within the corporate limits of the City or hereinafter located within the City by reason of annexation into the City of the lot or parcel on which the uses are located.